nextflow-io/training/docs/nf_customize/3_nf-core.md

 !!! note "The `nextflow run` command"

-    The `nextflow run` command will also automatically `pull` the pipeline if it was not already available locally.
+    The `nextflow run` command will also automatically `pull` the pipeline if it was not pulled previously.

-Nextflow will `pull` the default git branch if a pipeline version is not specified.
+Nextflow will `pull` the pipelines default GitHub branch if a pipeline version is not specified.
 This will be the master branch for nf-core pipelines with a stable release.

 nf-core pipelines use GitHub releases to tag stable versions of the code and software.
-You will always be able to execute a previous version of a pipeline once it is released using the `-revision` or `-r` option.
+You will always be able to execute different versions of a pipeline using the `-revision` or `-r` option.

-Similarly, you can use the `-r` option to specify a GitHub branch.
+Similarly, you can use the `-r` option to specify a specific GitHub branch.

 !!! question "Exercise"

-    Pull the `dev` branch of the `nf-core/demo` pipeline from GitHub:
+    Use nextflow to pull the `nf-core/demo` pipeline:

     ```bash
-    nextflow pull nf-core/demo -r dev
+    nextflow pull nf-core/demo
     ```

-    Check that it has been pulled by listing your cached pipelines:
+    Use the list command to view your cached pipelines:

     ```bash
     nextflow list
     ```

-    You can also view pipelines in your hidden assets folder:
+    Pulled pipelines are stored in a hidden assets folder:

     ```bash
     ls $HOME/.nextflow/assets/